WonderfulToolchain/wonderful-packages/README.md

 The Linux bootstraps are effectively self-contained repackagings of a pre-installed `wf-pacman` package, allowing easy end user installation.

     $ ./pkgtool build-bootstrap [targets...]

+### Installation details

+#### Windows

+Installation instructions:

+1. The repository must be installed to `/wf`.
+While `pkgtool` is directory-agnostic, the `PKGBUILD` scripts are not.
+2. Use the UCRT64 environment to work with `pkgtool`.
+3. Install UCRT64 Python and SSL certificates (required for `mirror`): `pacman -S mingw-w64-ucrt-x86_64-ca-certificates mingw-w64-ucrt-x86_64-python mingw-w64-ucrt-x86_64-python-poetry`.
+4. Install build dependencies (this list is probably not 100% complete): `pacman -S autoconf auitoconf-archive automake base-devel bison flex git libtool lld mingw-w64-ucrt-x86_64-autotools mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-lua-luarocks mingw-w64-ucrt-x86_64-meson mingw-w64-ucrt-x86_64-toolchain nasm ninja`.
+5. Copy `misc/windows/makepkg.conf` to `/etc/makepkg.conf`.
+6. To fix `luarocks` not being able to create directories, you will need to `luarocks install luafilesystem` first, while creating all the erroring directories manually.
+See [MINGW-packages/#12002](https://github.com/msys2/MINGW-packages/pull/12002).

+Notes:

+* `wf-pacman` is built with MSYS rather than UCRT64.
+This currently appears to require a separate, manual installation of Poetry via pip.

 ## Known issues